eurunuela/python_course_package/CONTRIBUTING.md

 ### Writing in ReStructuredText

-The documentation for `python_course` is written using [ReStructuredText][restructuredtext].
+The documentation for `workout_analysis` is written using [ReStructuredText][restructuredtext].
 Using this markup language allows us to create an online site using the [Sphinx][sphinx] documentation generator.
-We then host the generated Sphinx site on [ReadTheDocs][readthedocs], to provide an easily accessible space for accessing `python_course` documentation.
+We then host the generated Sphinx site on [ReadTheDocs][readthedocs], to provide an easily accessible space for accessing `workout_analysis` documentation.

 What this means is that we need to add any updates to the documentation in ReStructuredText, or `rst`.